9dots/tech-and-tape-curricula/robotics/lesson-plans/lesson-1.md

 {% length '5 minutes' %}
 {% endlength %}

-Students learn specifics about how hte Mindstorm EV3 robots work.
+Students learn specifics about how the Mindstorm EV3 robots work.

 **Prep:**